 - I. Individual is using as part of an Assisted Reproductive Technology treatment; AND - II.
-Individual has a diagnosis of infertility; AND - III.
+Individual has a diagnosis of infertility (infertility defined clinically in men or women who cannot achieve a successful pregnancy after 12 months or more of appropriate, timed unprotected intercourse or 6 cycles of therapeutic donor insemination, diagnosed as a couple); AND - III.
 Individual requires progesterone supplementation.

-Note: For the purposes of this document, infertility is defined clinically in women and men who cannot achieve a successful pregnancy after 12 months or more of appropriate, timed unprotected intercourse or 6 cycles of therapeutic donor insemination.
-The diagnosis of male or female infertility requires evaluation of the couple versus a single individual.